I recently found blister-like wounds on the head of my penis

 Answer:

 As I mentioned in my prior note, I am quite limited in what I can tell you.
-You listed symptoms that point to either scabies (most likely) or herpes which was contracted a while ago.
+You listed symptoms that point to either scabies (most likely) or herpes, which was contracted a while ago.
 But I can’t see the blisters, nor can I be certain that you mentioned all the facts.
 For example, you have changed your story since your first note.
 In your first note, you only stated that you had protected sex.
-In this note you claimed to have sex once unprotected and once protected — that is not the same thing.
-In addition by purposely leaving out that you are married and only stating that you had protected sex, you wrote to purposely leave the impression that you had committed fornication.
-Add to this that in your second note you claim that STD’s were the last thing on your mind, yet it was in your first note that you listed two different STD’s and one usually spread by sex insect problem as possibilities.
+In this note, you claimed to have sex once unprotected and once protected — that is not the same thing.
+In addition, by purposely leaving out that you are married and only stating that you had protected sex, you wrote to purposely leave the impression that you had committed fornication.
+Add to this that in your second note, you claim that STDs were the last thing on your mind, yet it was in your first note that you listed two different STDs and one usually spread by sex insect problem as possibilities.

 As I said, I only know what a person writes.
 All I know now is that your statements are unreliable.
-Even if I take your current word that you have only had sex intercourse twice in the last year, with your playing word games I cannot decide whether you are “forgetting” to mention times that you had oral sex (because you would claim it is not intercourse) or “forgetting” to mention visiting a prostitute just before your marriage.
+Even if I take your current word that you have only had sexual intercourse twice in the last year, with your playing word games, I cannot decide whether you are “forgetting” to mention times that you had oral sex (because you would claim it is not intercourse) or “forgetting” to mention visiting a prostitute just before your marriage.
 I hope you will be honest with your doctor.

 My usefulness is at an end because bad input leads to bad advice.